lovr2464/opencode-claude-proxy/README.md

 ### Claude Desktop (macOS app)

-Open Claude → Settings → Developer → Edit Config.
-This opens `claude_desktop_config.json`.
-Add the same `env` block under the top-level `"env"` key.
+In theory, Claude Desktop should work the same way: set something like`BASE_URL` to the proxy address, use a placeholder API key, and add model entries.
+Not tested — please verify yourself.

 ### Notes